apache/nuttx/configs/sabre-6quad/README.txt

      #define MMU_IOFLAGS          (PMD_TYPE_SECT | PMD_SECT_AP_RW1 | PMD_DEVICE | \
                                    PMD_SECT_DOM(0) | PMD_SECT_XN)
      #define MMU_STRONGLY_ORDERED (PMD_TYPE_SECT | PMD_SECT_AP_RW1 | \

+   Another alternative would be to place all spinlocks in a non-cachable memory region.
+That is problem what will have to be done.

+   This is a VERIFIED PROBLEM:  I have seen cases where CPU0 sets a spinlock=1 then tries to lock the spinlock.
+CPU0 will wait in this case until CPU1 unlocks the spinlock.
+Most of this happens correctly; I can see that CPU1 does set the spinlock=0, but CPU0 never sees the change and spins forever.
+That is surely a consequence of cache issues.

+   This was observed between up_cpu_pause() and arm_pause_handler() with the spinlock "g_cpu_paused[cpu]".
+CPU1 correctly sets g_cpu_paused[cpu] to zero but CPU0 never sees the change.

 3. Assertions.
 On a fatal assertions, other CPUs need to be stopped.
 The SCR, however, only supports disabling CPUs 1 through 3.
 Perhaps if the assertion